Creating My Own Blog

 The subtitle of this post was ”What Are the Conditions for an Ideal Blog?”
 But looking back, what I really pondered and prepared were closer to “the conditions for an ideal tool” rather than an ideal blog.

-Even with a blog I worked so hard to build, if I don’t write and just leave it, it will end up as a dusty notepad.
+Even with this carefully built blog, if I don’t write and just leave it abandoned, it will just become a dusty notepad.

-Truly making this blog my ideal blog depends on me.
+Making this blog truly my ideal blog depends on me.